ionicmobile/SimplifyAndroidSDK/README.md

 ## Using the API

-Once you receive a Credit Card Token.
-This token must be used in conjunction with one of the hosted solutions documented on the [Simplify website](https://www.simplify.com/commerce/docs) to create and process a transaction.
+Once you receive a Credit Card Token, this token must be used in conjunction with one of the hosted solutions documented on the [Simplify website](https://www.simplify.com/commerce/docs) to create and process a transaction.